Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 For example, if $Q$ consists of a single vertex with $n$ loops, then $\Bbbk Q$ is the free algebra on $n$ generators.
 If $Q$ is a directed path with $n$ nodes, then $\Bbbk Q$ is isomorphic to the algebra of $n\times n$ upper triangular matrices over $\Bbbk$.

-If $A$ is a finite dimensional algebra, then the primitive idempotents of the center $Z(A)$ are called \emph{central primitive idempotents} .
+\nomenclature[R, 04]{$Z(A)$}{center of the algebra $A$} If $A$ is a finite dimensional algebra, then the primitive idempotents of the center $Z(A)$ are called \emph{central primitive idempotents} .
 The central primitive idempotents of $\Bbbk Q$ are precisely the sums of empty paths ranging over a connected component of $Q$.
 If $f$ is a central idempotent, then $Af=fAf$ is a unital $\Bbbk$-algebra with identity $f$.
 There is a unique complete set of orthogonal central primitive idempotents $f_1,\ldots, f_n$ and, moreover, as a $\Bbbk$-algebra.
 The algebras $Af_j$ are called the \emph{blocks} of $A$.

-An important theorem of Gabriel is that a split basic algebra is hereditary if and only if it is isomorphic to $\Bbbk Q$ for some acyclic quiver $Q$.
+\nomenclature[Q, 05]{$(Q, I)$}{bound quiver, where $I$ is an admissible ideal of $\Bbbk Q$} An important theorem of Gabriel is that a split basic algebra is hereditary if and only if it is isomorphic to $\Bbbk Q$ for some acyclic quiver $Q$.
 More generally, Gabriel showed that every split basic algebra has a quiver presentation.
 A \emph{bound quiver} $(Q,I)$ consists of a quiver $Q$ and an admissible ideal $I$ of $\Bbbk Q$.
 To define an admissible ideal, let $J=\bigoplus_{n\geq 1}\Bbbk Q_n$ be the \emph{arrow ideal} of $\Bbbk Q$, that is, the ideal generated by all paths of length one.
 Then an ideal $I$ is \emph{admissible} if $J^n\subseteq I\subseteq J^2$ for some $n\geq 2$.
 The algebra $A=\Bbbk Q/I$ will be a finite dimensional split basic $\Bbbk$-algebra.
 Note that $\rad(A) = J/I$ and the cosets $\varepsilon_v+I$ with $v\in Q_0$ form a complete set of orthogonal primitive idempotents.
 In particular, if $Q$ is acyclic, then $\{0\}$ is admissible, $\rad(\Bbbk Q)=J$ and the empty paths $\varepsilon_v$ with $v\in Q_0$ form a complete set of orthogonal primitive idempotents of $\Bbbk Q$.
+Indeed, if $Q$ is acyclic with $n$ vertices, then no path in $Q$ has length greater than $n-1$ and so $J^n=0$.

 Conversely, every finite dimensional split basic algebra $A$ is the algebra of a bound quiver for a unique quiver $Q(A)$ (the admissible ideal $I$ is not unique).
 The vertices of $Q(A)$ are the (isoclasses of) simple $A$-modules.
 If $S,S'$ are simple $A$-modules, then the number of directed edges $S\to S'$ in $Q(A)$ is $\dim_\Bbbk \Ext^1_A(S,S')$.